Pandapip1/replcraft/README.md

-# replcraft
+# ReplCraft
-A mirror of the ReplCraft JS client, so it can be used as an NPM package
+A mirror of the ReplCraft JS client, so it can be used as an NPM package.
+See https://replit.com/@LeeFleming/Replcraft#lib/replcraft.js for the original.